-WHEREAS, the City of Denton declares it to be the public policy of the City that all persons subject to its jurisdiction should enjoy equal human rights, including the ability to earn wages through gainful employment, to obtain and enjoy goods, services, facilities and accommodations in all places of public accommodation, and to obtain housing, without being subject to discrimination based on race, color, national origin, age, religion, disability, sex, sexual orientation, or gender identity, which otherwise is detrimental to the peace, progress, and welfare of the City; NOW, THEREFORE,
+WHEREAS, the City of Denton declares it to be the public policy of the City that all persons subject to its jurisdiction should enjoy equal human rights, including the ability to earn wages through gainful employment, to obtain and enjoy goods, services, facilities and accommodations in all places of public accommodation, and to obtain housing, without being subject to discrimination based on race, color, national origin, age, religion, disability, sex, sexual orientation, or gender identity, which otherwise is detrimental to the peace, progress and welfare of the city.

+NOW THEREFORE.

-THE COUNCIL OF THE CITY OF DENTON HEREBY ORDAINS:
+THE COUNCIL OF THE CITY OF DENTON HEREBY RESOLVES:

-SECTION 1.
-The findings and recitations contained in the preamble of this Ordinance are incorporated herein by reference.
+SECTION 1: The findings and recitations contained in the preamble of this Ordinance are incorporated herein by reference.

-SECTION 2.
-The City Council finds that adopting a Non-Discrimination Ordinance that addresses public accommodations, employment practices, and housing, enhances the public welfare and quality of life for residents, visitors, and businesses in the City of Denton.
+SECTION 2: The City Council finds that adopting a Non-Discrimination ordinance that addresses public accommodations, employment practices, and housing, enhances the public welfare and quality of life for residents, visitors, and businesses in the City of Denton.

-SECTION 3.
-Chapter 14 of the City of Denton Code of Ordinances, entitled "Health & Human Services," is hereby amended to add Article VIII, entitled "Non-Discrimination in Public Accommodations, Employment Practices, and Housing," as provided as follows:
+SECTION 3: Chapter 14 of the City of Denton Code of Ordinances - Health & Human Services - is amended to add Article VIII - Non-Discrimination in Public Accommodations, Employment Practices, and Housing.